 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

-Hirschsprung's disease.
+Hirschprung's disease.
 Coloured barium X-ray of the abdomen of a child with Hirschsprung's disease.
 The colon (large intestine, orange) has become enlarged and is known as a megacolon.
 This is a congenital disease where nerves (ganglions) are absent from part of the colon.
-This prevents peristalsis (rhythmic muscle movements that propels faeces along the colon) and causes a bowel obstruction, which results in a build-up of faeces inside the colon, increasing its size.
-Treatment is with a surgical procedure known as a 'pull-through', where the functional portion of the colon is pulled towards the anus and sewn over the part lacking in nerve cells.
+This prevents peristalsis, the rhythmic movement that propels faeces along the colon, and causes a bowel obstruction that results in a build-up of faeces and a megacolon.
+Treatment is with a surgical procedure known as 'pull-through', where the portion of the colon that has nerve cells is pulled through and sewn over the part lacking in nerve cells.

 Model release not required.
 Property release not required.